BalajiShanmugam493/FlightMangementSystem/README.md

 # FlightMangementSystem

-It is done using Struts2.The main objective is to learn about the back end.The front end is just a blunt page so it will be not impressive.The back end is done with struts2 with java database connectivity.The database is mysql.The main functions are
+It is done using Struts2.The main objective is to learn about the back end.The back end is done with struts2 with java database connectivity.The database is mysql.The main functions are
          1 . create flights
          2 . read flights
          3 . update flight deatils